Airline Counter: 29

 Royal Jordanian Airlines

 Royal Jordanian Airlines was founded in 1963 following the royal decree of then Jordanian King Hussein as the flag carrier of Jordan.
-It flew under the name Alia Royal Jordanian airlines after the King’s oldest daughter, Alia Bint Al Hussein, until being renamed into the modern brand in 1986.
-In 2007, Royal Jordanian joined the OneWorld Alliance and cemented itself as the first Arab airlines to join one of the three international airline alliances.
-Today, despite financial troubles. the airline contributes around 3% of Jordan’s national GDP.
+It flew under the name Alia (later Alia - The Royal Jordanian Airlines) after the King’s oldest daughter, Alia Bint Al Hussein, until being renamed Royal Jordanian Airlines in 1986.
+The airline suffered a minor setback to its expansion plans in 1967 enduring the Six-DayWar during which Alia lost a number of long-haul aircraft.
+More recently, in 2007, Royal Jordanian joined the OneWorld Alliance and cemented itself as the first Arab airline to join an international airline alliance.

 Above is a Boeing 787-8 (JY-BAE) arriving at Toronto Pearson (YYZ) from Amman Queen Alia International Airport (AMM)